 The math behind engagement rate on social media

-- What is engagement rate?
+- What is an engagement rate?

-- The Facebook engagement rate formula
+- How to calculate your Facebook engagement rate

-- The Instagram engagement rate formula
+- How to calculate your Instagram engagement rate

-- The LinkedIn engagement rate formula
+- How to calculate your LinkedIn engagement rate

-- The YouTube engagement rate formula
+- How to calculate your YouTube engagement rate

-- The TikTok engagement rate formula
+- How to calculate your TikTok engagement rate

-1. What is engagement rate?
+1. What is an engagement rate?

 After all, engagement is the one metric that will give you a whole new perspective on your performance on social.